RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-encryption.md

 } */
 ```

-## Accepting / cancelling an invoice information
+## Accepting/cancelling an invoice information

-Like a clear request, you will be able to update it if the decryption provider is instanciated with a matching private key.
+Like a clear request, you will be able to update it if the decryption provider is instantiated with a matching private key.

 ```typescript
 //Accept